 Boxing gloves are treated differently between each individual.

-Whether you’re a boxer, kickboxer, Muay Thai fighter, etc. every student treats their boxing gloves in a particular way.
+Whether you’re a boxer, kickboxer, Thai fighter, etc. every student treats their boxing gloves in a different way.

-How you take care of your equipment will directly affect how long it lasts, regardless of their build quality!
+How you take care of your equipment pre, during and post-training will directly affect how long your gear lasts, regardless of their build quality!

-The team at Punch is here to help you learn when, why, where & how to clean your boxing gloves in order to extend their eventual retirement!
+The team at Punch is here to help you learn when, why, where and how to clean your boxing gloves in order to extend their eventual retirement!